ibm-cloud-docs/sap/sap-sizing-planning-process.md

 | Incomplete/Insufficient input data | - Information discovery requires support from business departments and the IT organization  /n - Communication issues are a common cause of invalid data therefore assignment of a project manager to run workshops is recommended  /n - Any unknown data will become an assumption
 | Assumptions are not verified |   /n - Assumptions must be documented and need a verification process included in the project plan
 | Custom code and special data structures |   /n - Hard to predict scenarios, that are solved by custom code and special data structures, require a verification process to determine whether there is an impact to infrastructure (commonly processing and storage)
-{: caption="Table 1.
-SAP Sizing inaccuracies can cause risks to SAP implementation projects" caption-side="top"}
+{: caption="SAP Sizing inaccuracies can cause risks to SAP implementation projects" caption-side="top"}

 ## SAP logical structure and SAP Sizing impacts for infrastructure
 {: #sizing-infrastructure-impacts}